Our Reception Unit

 Children also benefit from interactions with the wider staff across the school including SEND support, Family Welfare and Inclusion and Sports Coaching.

-If you are interested in joining us in September 2024, we usually run an open evening session in October, so please check back here or follow us on Twitter for the date and time of this when it is released.
+If you are interested in joining us in September 2024, we are having an open evening on Thursday 9th November.

 Below are some Parents' frequently asked questions:

 1. Will we be able to visit the school?

 Yes - please make an appointment through our School office.
 Mrs Smith or Mrs Yates will arrange one with you.

 2. What uniform is needed for my child?

 Please click the link to visit the Uniform page for full information.
 You can also use the 'Parents' tab at the top of this page to navigate lots of other useful information.

 3. How can I prepare my child for starting school?